alexdrenea/HoloLensIPD/README.md

 #How can we measure it
 IPD can be measured with basic optometrist devices and HoloLens does come with a calibration software that can determine it.
 However,  the built-in tool takes 2-3 minutes to calculate and not everyone has a pupilometer available so often times the only option is to just set the neutral value and hope for the best.
 With the HoloLens IPD, you can determine a person's IPD within seconds.
 It will come with a larger margin of error than the pupilometer, and potentially a bit less accurate than the built-in tool.
-Based on my current experiments, I found it to be accurate within 2mm which is better than nothing.
+Based on my current experiments, I found it to be accurate within 2mm which reresents a 3.1% deviation from the average value.

 #How does the app work